20centcroak/github-cheatsheet/cheatsheet.md

         fileA.txt
         fileb.txt

-This action can be aborted as any other modification
+This action can be aborted as any other modification in the staging area:

+    git reset HEAD .\fileA.txt
+>Unstaged changes after reset:
+M       fileA.txt

+    git status
+>On branch master
+Changes not staged for commit:
+         modified:   fileA.txt
+Untracked files:
+          fileb.txt
 ## Remote repository
 ### clone a remote repo
 if no local repo is configured and a remote repo exists, the simplest way is to clone the remote repo that creates a local repo, manages the link between local and remote, copy the git history and create a working copy equivalent to the current branch.